Low Cost Hearing Aids: Solar Ear Helping Developing Countries

 Sun, on the other hand, provides us with millions of kilowatts of clean, safe, and cheap energy.
 We can’t go wrong with that, can we?

 Something New Under The Sun?

 Solar-powered hearing aid batteries are not a new concept.
-In fact, a little over a year ago, Solar Ear’ s founder, Howard Weinstein, told Healthy Hearing about his efforts to bring affordable and environmentally-friendly batteries to hearing impaired people in poorer nations, where the need is the most dire.
+In fact, a little over a year ago, Solar Ear’ s founder, Howard Weinstein, told Healthy Hearing about his efforts to bring affordable and environmentally-friendly batteries to hearing impaired people in poorer nations, where the need is most dire.

-About 278 million people worldwide are estimated to have moderate-to-profound hearing loss in both ears.
+About 278 million people worldwide are estimated to have moderate to profound hearing loss in both ears.
 Most of them live in developing countries, with no access to the same technology people in industrialized nations enjoy (and often take for granted).

 World Health Organization estimates that more than 30 million hearing aids are needed annually in those nations, but current annual provision is less than 1 million.
 As a result, only a tiny fraction of the hearing impaired people living in poor countries wear hearing aids.
 And that’s where Weinstein has made a world of difference.

 While working in the Peace Corps 15 years ago, Weinstein, a former plumber from Montreal, was assigned to a solar power hearing aid project in Botswana, which had become known as Godisa Technologies.

 With no products, staff or funding, he managed to raise enough money and found technological expertise to develop a solar-powered hearing aid costing $100 - a fifth of the price of standard models.
 The “Solar Ear” device comes with $1 rechargeable batteries that last up to three years.
 An accompanying charger can either get power from the sun or a wall outlet.